miro-jelaska/connect-four/README.md

 Here is the whole process for those who got lost or those who are just starting out.

 1. (Prerequirements) Assuming that you have installed and configured [node.js](https://docs.npmjs.com/getting-started/installing-node) and [git](https://git-scm.com/) on your machine.
 And that you have cloned this repository.
-2. Open your favorite shell and change directory to _src_ directory found at _./connect-four/src_
+2. Open your favorite shell and change directory to _root_ at _./connect-four_
 3. Install all npm modules (listed as dependencies in package.json).

    ```